Easy Stroganoff Meatballs Over Buttered Noodles for a Family Dinner

 - Worcestershire sauce

-- A little milk, if needed for moisture
+- A small splash of milk, if needed for moisture

 For the stroganoff sauce